Fraud Blocker The Clear Choice: Adding a Sober Bar to Your Restaurant

 This dreamy blend is rooted in Ayurvedic tradition and known for its calming, sleep-supporting effects.
 Ideal for evening service or “last call” at a sober bar.

-Ingredients: Warm oat milk, ashwagandha, turmeric, cinnamon, honey, and a dash of nutmeg
+Ingredients: Warm oat milk, ashwagandha, turmeric, cinnamon, honey, and a dash of nutmeg.

 Mindful Matcha Fizz